 CREATING A DESTINATION

-As part of the transformation of Central SoMa into a vibrant, transit-oriented neighborhood, the new Flower Mart will be complimented by 100,000 square feet of diverse, neighborhood-serving retail.
-In addition to 10,000 square feet of retail reserved for and controlled by the San Francisco Flower Mart LLC and ample first floor retail around the site, a robust Market Hall at the corner of 5th and Brannan Streets will provide an attractive and accessible retail experience for those working, living, and playing in the neighborhood.
-Open to Brannan Street and connecting through to the substantial public plaza, the Market Hall will be the public face of the new Flower Mart, creating a destination that will attract local artisans and consumers from across the region.
+As part of the transformation of Central SoMa into a vibrant, transit-oriented neighborhood, the Flower Mart Project will be complemented by over 100,000 square feet of diverse, neighborhood-serving experiential retail, including a robust and porous Market Hall along Brannan Street that will provide an attractive and accessible retail experience for those working, living, and playing in the neighborhood.
+Open to Brannan Street and connecting through to the substantial public plazas, the Market Hall will be the public face of the new Flower Mart Project, creating a destination that will attract local artisans and consumers from across the region.

 CREATIVE OFFICE SPACE

-Rising above the vibrant retail experience will be a series of LEED Platinum-certified creative office buildings connected by sky bridges, giving tenants the flexibility to enjoy either large or medium-sized floorplates.
+Rising above the vibrant retail and pedestrian-oriented experience will be a series of LEED Platinum-certified creative office buildings connected by sky bridges, giving tenants the flexibility to enjoy either large or medium-sized floorplates.
 A mix of rustic and modern facades and a low-rise podium building above the Market Hall on Brannan Street celebrates the industrial history and creative future of the neighborhood.
-Amenity plazas located above the Flower Mart warehouse contribute to a healthy office environment by providing office tenants with a convenient connection to the outdoors, attractive seating zones, recreational areas, and kiosks.
-This amenity zone, activated by the adjacent market and dynamic landscaping, will also extend the visual and functional identity of the Flower Mart.
+Amenity decks, located on several levels throughout the buildings, will contribute to a healthy office environment by providing office workers with a convenient connection to the outdoors.
+These amenity zones, featuring attractive seating zones, recreational areas, and kiosks are additionally activated by the adjacent market hall and dynamic landscaping, which will also extend the visual and functional identity of space.

 INTEGRATED PUBLIC PLAZA

-A series of integrated stairs throughout the site connect the amenity levels above to an expansive public plaza at the street level.
-The plaza will be the focal point of the Central SoMa neighborhood, which is currently lacking in high quality, well-maintained public open space.
-Boasting several convenient access points, connecting through the Market Hall, and encouraging pedestrian activity from nearby public transit, the plaza will also act as a programmable space for events such as floral exhibitions.
-Pedestrian connections woven through the site are designed to address the recommendation of the Central SoMa Plan to link the surrounding city blocks to create a sense of neighborhood.
-Through integrated windows off of the plaza, visitors and tenants will have the opportunity to catch a glimpse into the world of the fast-paced flower business without disrupting the busy wholesale operation inside.
+A series of integrated stairs throughout the site connect an expansive street-level public open space to interesting and inviting features for visitors and tenants to explore and enjoy.
+The plazas will be the focal point of the Central SoMa neighborhood, which is currently lacking in high quality, well-maintained public open space.
+Boasting several convenient access points, connecting through the Market Hall, and encouraging pedestrian activity from nearby public transit, the plazas will also act as a programmable space for events such as floral exhibitions, farmers markets, movie nights, and more.
+Pedestrian connections woven through the site are designed to address the recommendation of the Central SoMa Plan to link the surrounding city blocks to create a sense of neighborhood and community.